pachyderm/pachyderm/doc/getting_started/beginner_tutorial.rst

 Exploring your DAG in the Pachyderm dashboard
 --------------------------------------------

 When you deployed Pachyderm locally, the Pachyderm Enterprise dashboard was also deployed by default.
 This dashboard will let you interactively explore your pipeline, visualize the structure of the pipeline, explore your data, debug jobs, etc. To access the dashboard visit ``localhost:30080`` in an Internet browser (e.g., Google Chrome).
-You will see something similar to this:
+You should see something similar to this:

 .. image:: dashboard1.png